-103. PERSONAL HYGIENE (Biol.
-103) Three hours The proper care of our bodies and approved practices for the prevention of disease are studied.
-104. HISTORY AND PRINCIPLES OF PHYSICAL EDUCATION Two hours Traces the history of Physical Education from its early origin to present-day trends.
-Considers the relation of Physical Edu- cation to life and ideas.
-Acquaints the student with the profes- sion of Physical Education.
-203. ORGANIZATION AND ADMINISTRATION OF PHYSICAL EDUCATION Two hours A study of the representative programs of Physical Education and evaluation of these programs.
-204. COMMUNITY RECREATION Two hours A study of the development, administration, and use of leisure time within the community and of the community agencies organ- ized to meet present-day recreational needs.
-Not open to fresh- cussed.
-Not open to freshmen.
-2 05.
-COACHING OF BASKETBALL Two hours A consideration of the fundamentals that make up the game of basketball; team conditioning, styles of play, and team strategy.
-206. COACHING OF SPRING SPORTS Three hours A study of the fundamentals of Track, Tennis, Golf, and Baseball.
-Methods of teaching and coaching of these sports are also dis- cussed.
-Not open to freshmen.
-22 1.
-INDIVIDUAL SPORTS FOR WOMEN Three hours A study of the background, fundamentals, and teaching methods of tennis, golf, badminton, archery and bowling.
-22 3.
-TEACHING OF PHYSICAL EDUCATION IN ELEMENTARY SCHOOLS Three hours Theoretical and practical methods in the teaching of play activ- ities to children of the elementary grades.
-Physical Science PROFESSOR DE VRIES AND MR. VANDER LUGT 205.
-INTRODUCTION TO PHYSICAL SCIENCE Three hours This course attempts to evaluate critically the basic assump- tions, simple laws and results of modern scientific investigations in the field of physics, chemistry, geology and astronomy.
-Empha- sis is placed on the interrelation of these fields rather than a study of each unit by itself.
-Not open to students having had Chemistry 103-104 or Physics 201-202 or their equivalent.
-206. INTRODUCTION TO PHYSICAL SCIENCE Three hours
+- 206. COACHING OF SPRING SPORTS Three hours A study of the fundamentals of Track, Tennis, Golf, and Baseball.
+Methods of teaching and coaching of these sports are also discussed.
+Not open to freshmen. - 222.
+TEAM SPORTS FOR WOMEN Three hours A study of fundamentals, history, and teaching methods of basketball, softball, soccer, and volleyball. - TEACHING OF PHYSICAL EDUCATION IN ELEMENTARY SCHOOLS 223.
+Three hours Theoretical and practical methods in the teaching of play activ-ities to children of the elementary grades. - 322.INDIVIDUAL SPORTS FOR WOMEN Three hours A study of the background, fundamentals, and teaching methods of tennis, golf, badminton, archery and bowling.

-206. INTRODUCTION TO PHYSICAL SCIENCE Three hours Continuation of 205, which is also a prerequisite.
+Physical Science

+PROFESSOR DE VRIES AND MR. VANDER LUGT

+- INTRODUCTION TO PHYSICAL SCIENCE 205.
+Three hours This course attempts to evaluate critically the basic assumptions, simple laws and results of modern scientific investigations in the field of physics, chemistry, geology and astronomy.
+Empha-sis is placed on the interrelation of these fields rather than a study of each unit by itself.
+Not open to students having had Chemistry 103-104 or Physics 201-202 or their equivalent. - 206.
+INTRODUCTION TO PHYSICAL SCIENCE Continuation of 205, which is also a prerequisite.